Alveo/hcsvlab-docs/WebApp.md

 **Open Ports for the Web Services**

-Edit `iptables` to open up port 80, and optionally 8080 for Tomcat (see below):
+Edit `iptables` to open up the web ports, optionally including 8080 for Tomcat (see below):

     $ sudo vi /etc/sysconfig/iptables